jornada-im/JEDS/episodes/learner_changes.md

 ## Misspelling

-Misspling is a tarrable prblem in ouir world that we shuld rilly correct.
+Misspelling is a terrible problem in our world that we should really correct.

 ## Coding problems

 A simple "Hello world" program in python is:

-    print('Hello world'
+    print('Hello world')

 but for some reason it doesn't work.